trkks/terminal_toys/README.md

 let row: usize = smargs.gets(&["row", "r"])?;
 ```
 ## ProgressBar
-Programs taking a long time processing benefit from displaying a progress bar also on the command-line.
+Programs that take a long time processing will benefit from displaying their real-time status also on the command-line.

 Example scenario of eight threads running simultaneously with each having their own progress bar:
 ```